"Follow along by entering the following examples in the Lissp REPL.

 (dir _macro_)

-;;; This is a copy of of the following module.
+;;; This is a copy of of the following namespace.

 ;;; Notice its containing module.
 Take a minute to read its docstring.